leekcake/CubismNativeComponents/Readme.md

 ### Framework

-The framework contains functionality for playing back and blending animations as well as convenience functions for the Cubism Core.
+The framework contains functionality for playing back and blending animations, and for simulating physics.
+It also provides convenience functions around the Cubism Core API.

 ### Reference Rendering Implementation